ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 }
 ```

 This is okay, but but but, we can always generalize this further.
-The current version accepts anything that can only take in integral types.
+The version below accepts anything that can only take in integral types.
 We would like to make our function accept ANY non-integral type so long as it can logically find an MSB (*think, atcoder's ModInt*).
 Concepts to the rescue:

 ```cpp
 int find_msb(std::integral auto value) {